Schedule a Call

 How does Pinpoint ensure outages due to component failure do not occur?

-Our infrastructure providers use commercially reasonable efforts to ensure a minimum of 99.95% uptime.
-Our providers use a minimum of N+1 redundancy to power, network, and HVAC services.
+Our infrastructure providers use a minimum of N+1 redundancy to power, network, and HVAC services.

 How does Pinpoint ensure all my data is backed up and can be restored in case of a disaster?